-The Broncos won 14 games in 2013-14 and saw Jared Brownridge break seven school records on the way to being named WCC Newcomer of the Year.
+The Broncos won 14 games in 2013-14 and saw Brownridge break seven school records on the way to being named WCC Newcomer of the Year.
 Brownridge was also a finalist for the Kyle Macy National Freshman of the Year and a Freshman All-American.
 Brandon Clark was named to the All-WCC Honorable Mention team and Julian Clarke as named to the WCC All-Academic First Team.
-Clarke, John McArthur and Evan Roquemore all graduated in June of 2014 as Keating has seen all 22 of his seniors graduate from Santa Clara during his tenure.
+Clarke, John McArthur and Evan Roquemore all graduated in June of 2014 as Keating has seen all 22 of his seniors graduate during his tenure.

-Santa Clara won 26 games in 2012-13 after winning 21 regular season games for the first time in almost 20 years on the Mission campus.
+Santa Clara won 26 games in 2012-13 after winning 21 regular season contests for the first time in almost 20 years on the Mission campus.
 Keating coached two first-team All-WCC members in 2013 in Marc Trasolini and Kevin Foster, the second-all-time leading scorer in West Coast Conference history.
 In addition to their success on the court, all five seniors graduated in June of 2014.

-All told the Broncos combined to break 22 school and WCC records in 2012-13.
-Foster broke the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
+All totaled the Broncos combined to break 22 school and WCC records in 2012-13.
+Foster snapped the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
 In addition to winning the CBI and finishing fourth in the WCC, the Broncos broke eight individual career records and five individual season records.
 As a team the Broncos broke eight season records as well.
 They also led the West Coast Conference in two team categories and two individual categories overall and two team categories and three individual categories in league games.

 The Broncos also set eight team records, seven individual season records, two individual career records and four freshman individual records in 2010-11.
 Foster, who averaged a WCC-leading 20.2 ppg in 2010-11, was named by CollegeInsider.com to the Mid-Major All-America Team and the WCC’s Most Valuable Player.
 His 140 three’s were No. 1 nationally and No. 9 all-time in the NCAA.
 Both Foster and Trasolini scored their 1000th point in 2011 as well.
 All four seniors – Ben Dowdell, Troy Payne, Nate Mensah and Michael Santos – graduated in June 2011.